NrgXnat/oasis-scripts/README.md

 Where `<list1.csv>` is the name of your first list file, `<list2.csv>` is the name of your second list file, `<num_days_before>` is your maximum allowable number of days before to consider an entry valid, `<num_days_after>` is your maximum allowable number of days after to consider an entry valid, and `<output_file.csv>` is a name of an output file (any file name you wish to save your resulting merged file as).
 A couple of example commands are below:

 ```
 # Get a ADRC Clinical Data entry for every MR session entry.
-Get the closest ADRC Clinical Data entry as long as the ADRC Clinical Data entry is within 1 year of the MR Session entry, either before or after.
+Get the closest ADRC Clinical Data
+# entry as long as the ADRC Clinical Data entry is within 1 year of the MR Session entry, either before or after.
 Rscript oasis_data_matchup.R oasis_mr_sessions.csv oasis_adrc_clinical_data.csv 365 365 oasis_mr_sessions_and_adrc_clinical_data_matched_1year.csv

 # Get a ADRC Clinical Data entry for every MR session entry.
-Get the closest ADRC Clinical Data entry as long as the ADRC Clinical Data entry is within 1 year BEFORE the MR Session entry only.
+Get the closest ADRC Clinical Data
+# entry as long as the ADRC Clinical Data entry is within 1 year BEFORE the MR Session entry only.
 Rscript oasis_data_matchup.R oasis_mr_sessions.csv oasis_adrc_clinical_data.csv 365 0 oasis_mr_sessions_and_adrc_clinical_data_matched_1year_before.csv

 ```

 After running the matchup script, the output file you specify should then contain your matched data.

-## List of available scan type names

-When downloading, if you are entering `scan_type` into your script, use any of the following names: `angio`, `asl`, `bold`, `dwi`, `fieldmap`, `FLAIR`, `GRE`, `minIP`, `swi`, `T1w`, `T2star`, `T2w`
-For more information on these scan types, see the [OASIS Imaging Data Dictionary](https://www.oasis-brains.org/files/OASIS-3_Imaging_Data_Dictionary_v1.5.pdf).

 # Creating a CSV file for use with these scripts